Rapid Review: Septic Arthritis

 Septic Arthritis

-• Patient will be complaining of fever, monoarticular pain with decreased ROM
+• Patient may present with fever, monoarticular pain with decreased ROM

 • Diagnosis is made by arthrocentesis